 And What About Vitamin D?

 There is much controversy around sun protection and its effect on vitamin D. Although we know that sun exposure does stimulate vitamin D production, it’s not completely clear how much is needed and whether sunscreen impacts that.
 Additionally there is controversy on what a normal level of vitamin D should be and what role vitamin D plays in a host of medical issues.
 These are all hotly debated topics in the healthcare world!

 We do know without a doubt that sun exposure causes skin cancer and so we want to prevent that.
 The general approach of the Dermatology community is to suggest people look to their diet to be sure they are getting enough vitamin D. Foods containing vitamin D include fish, especially fatty fish like tuna and salmon, egg yolks, and fortified foods like some dairy products, orange juice and cereals.

 Sun protection is an essential part of taking care of your health.
 As people begin to emerge from COVID quarantines into more outdoor time in the summer sun it’s important to plan ahead and stick to the smart skin strategies I’ve outlined above.

 About the Author

-Dr. Holly Christman is a board-certified dermatologist and Nurx advisor.
+Dr. Holly Christman is a board-certified dermatologist.
 She treats lots of skin cancers.
 You’ll never catch her outside without her broad-brimmed hat and sunscreen!

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.